-Any new, transfer, or returning student who has not attended DACC since 2010 must complete a student orientation before signing up for classes.
+Any new, transfer, or returning student who has not attended DACC in the last 5 years must complete a student orientation before signing up for classes.

 Whether you are attending an on-campus New Student Orientation or logging into the Online Student Orientation, you will need to fill out a Student Information Form to get you on the DACC system or, if you are returning student, to update your information.